cocohomelab/cocohomelab/Cybersecurity Fundamental.md

 - What is the diffrences between TCP and UDP
 - What is DNS
 - What is a port?
 Give 3 examples
-- What is 3-way handshake
+- What is 3-way handshake?
+What are the tools that show the packet?
 - What is OSI model

 ### Operating System Fundamentals